kselnaag/algos/README.md

 </p>

 **Motivation:**
 The main idea of this module is to suggest more convenient way for sorting slices of different types.
-We have Pre-defined Data Types (PDTs: ints, floats, strings) and Abstract Data Types (ADTs: self-made structures) in our code.
-Now in std go lib we have to wrap PDTs in structs and bind 3 methods (`len`, `less`, `swap`) to call a sort function, same with ADTs.
-This module dedicates `Ord` interface for PDTs with `>`, `==`, `<` operators and `Comp` interface for ADTs with `CompareTo` method for sorting internal and abstract types more easy way.
+We have Pre-defined Data Types (PDTs: ints, floats, strings) and Abstract Data Types (ADTs: self-made structures).
+Now in GOLANG stdlib we have to wrap PDTs in structs and bind 3 methods (`len`, `less`, `swap`) to call a sort function, same with ADTs.
+This module dedicates `Ord` interface for PDTs with `>`, `==`, `<` operators and `Comp` interface for ADTs with `CompareTo` method and `(+1, 0, -1)` values as the result for sorting internal and abstract types more easily.

 **The Main Idea:**
 We can build ADTs: